Perennial Rye-grass - Lolium perenne

 Smooth wiry stems and inflorescence spikes 4 to 30 cm long.
 The stalkless spikelets are arranged along the stem in two opposite and alternating rows, edgeways on to the stem 7 to 20 mm long, flattened, oblong with their narrow edges facing the stem.
-Lemmas are awnless.
+Lemmas are usually awnless.

 Meadows, grassland and waste ground.